Board of Directors work

 Nanologica has two committees, one audit committee and one remuneration committee.
 Minutes are taken at all committee meetings and the minutes are reported in connection to board meetings.
 The major roles and tasks are presented below:

-The audit committee is appointed by the board of directors and consists of Lena Torlegård (chairman), Mattias Bengtsson and Thomas Eldered.
+The audit committee is appointed by the board of directors and consists of Lena Torlegård (chairperson), Mattias Bengtsson and Thomas Eldered.

 The primary task of the audit committee is to support the board in its work to fulfil its financial reporting responsibilities including accounting, internal control, internal audits, and risk management.

 The audit committee also has a regular contact with the company’s auditor and stays informed and active in decisions concerning financial issues, risks, interim and annual reports, and internal control.
 The audit committee is also responsible for reviewing and evaluating the auditor’s work and shall assist in the preparation of proposals for the annual general meeting’s resolution on the election of auditors.
 The chairman of the audit committee shall report on what has been discussed during the committee’s meetings at board meetings.

 The audit committee was formed in December 2020 and the first meeting was held in January 2021.

-The remuneration committee is appointed by the board of directors and consists of Gisela Sitbon (Chairman), Tomas Kramar and Anders Rabbe.
+The remuneration committee is appointed by the board of directors and consists of Gisela Sitbon (chairperson), Tomas Kramar and Anders Rabbe.